-- BUSM 3532 CAREER AND LIFE ASSESSMENT Review and analysis of career patterns and assessment of goals through exercises and activities.
+- BUSM 3464 INTERNETWORKING AND TCP/IP ON MICROSOFT WINDOWS NT 4.0.
+An exploration of the Internet operations on Windows NT 4.0.
+Students prepare to pass Microsoft Certification exam 70-059 TCP/IP on NT 4.0 and exam 70-087 Internet Information Server 4.0.
+Successful passage of these exams certifies students as Microsoft Certified Professionals in each of these two areas.
+When combined with the passage of the tests in BUSM 3444, students are Microsoft Certified Professionals with Internet Specialty.
+(Same as CSCI 3464) Prerequisite: BUSM 2532. - BUSM 3484 MICROSOFT WINDOWS NT 4.0 IN THE ENTERPRISE AND NETWORKING ESSENTIALS An exploration of the overall enterprise operations of Windows NT 4.0, how organizations design and use their network systems for thorough functionality.
+This course explores in depth the hardware and software systems of major LAN and WAN systems and components.
+Students prepare to pass Microsoft Certification exam 70-058 - Networking Essentials and exam 70-068 - Microsoft Windows NT 4.0 In the Enterprise.
+Successful passage of these exams certifies students as Microsoft Certified Professionals in each of the two areas.
+When combined with the passage of the tests in BUSM 3444 and BUSM 3484, students are Microsoft Certified Systems Engineers (MCSE).
+MCSE is an internationally recognized status and qualifications are strictly overseen by the Microsoft Corporation.
+(Same as CSCI 3484) Prerequisite: BUSM 2532, 3444) - BUSM 3503 REAL ESTATE A foundational course in real estate law, purchase, sales, contract, lease, and loans.
+Issues and processes provide fundamental knowledge of investments of capital, assets, and time in the purchase and management of real estate resources. - BUSM 3522 GROUP AND ORGANIZATIONAL BEHAVIOR [Limited to degree completion students.]
+A study of group behavior and how group functioning affects organizational effectiveness.
+Emphasis is placed on decision-making and resolving conflict in groups.
+Students develop strategies for efficient and productive group management and determine which tasks are handled by groups or individuals. - BUSM 3532 CAREER AND LIFE ASSESSMENT Review and analysis of career patterns and assessment of goals through exercises and activities.
 Theories describing life development and life stages are explored.
 Future trends are examined in relationship with changing lifestyles.
 Guidance is given to help students prepare a portfolio of professional experiences which might represent college-level learning. - BUSM 3543 ORGANIZATIONAL COMMUNICATION [Limited to degree completion students.]
 An examination of communication and relationships in creating a productive work environment.
 Effectiveness in personal and social relationships is also covered through readings and exercises involving nonverbal communication, constructive feedback, dealing with anger and resolving conflict.
 Students will develop a model for effective relationships.
-(Same as COMM 3543) - BUSM 3563 ACCOUNTING FOR MANAGERS [Limited to degree completion students.]
+(Same as COMM 3543) - BUSM 3564 ACCOUNTING FOR MANAGERS [Limited to degree completion students.]
 An overview of the financial tools available to the manager in decision-making.
-This course includes a study of income statements, balance sheets, cash flow projections, budgets, changes in financial position and ratio analysis.
+This course includes a study of income statements, balance sheets, cash flow projections, budgets, changes in financial position, and ratio analysis.
 Emphasis is on reading and understanding accounting documents, rather than on the mechanical aspects of their preparation. - BUSM 3573 MANAGERIAL ECONOMICS [Limited to degree completion students.]
 Practical application of economic principles to the management decision-making process.
+This course focuses on the principles of economics as they need to be understood and utilized by managers and supervisors in all fields.
+The internationalization of the nation's economy and possible actions affecting economy in all organizations is included.